-If you’ve ever experienced a distributed denial of service (DDoS) attack, click fraud, phishing, malware installation, or spam emails, it is likely these unwanted intrusions came from a computer on the internet known as a “zombie machine.”
+If you’ve ever experienced a distributed denial of service (DDoS) attack, click fraud, phishing, malware installation, or spam emails, it is likely these unwanted intrusions came from a computer known as a “zombie machine.”

 Not sure if these apply to you?
 Download our new ebook on the 15 most dangerous threats to mobile security.

-Interestingly, many people don’t think of their mobile phones as a computer, and therefore don’t worry too much about whether their device has been turned into a zombie machine.
+Many people don’t think of their phones as computers, so they don’t worry too much about whether their device is infected.
 But an “iPhone 6 has 58 times the speed and 64 times the storage of the 1989 CRAY-2 supercomputer,” so it is time to stop thinking of your mobile phone as anything less than a powerful computer.

 According to Check Point’s ZoneAlarm blog, signs that any computer, including mobile phones and tablets, are being used as a zombie machine include: